Are you cutting the cord and hoping to get the best bang for your buck with TV streaming services?

 4. Are Live Sports and News Channels Important to Me?

-I teased it in Question #2, but this really is a big enough deal that it deserves a question of its own.
+I teased it in Question #2, but this really deserves a question of its own.

-Streamers who want access to regional sports networks like Bally Sports South (formerly Fox Sports South) are limited to just AT&T TV’s $85 monthly package in order to receive those channels.
+Streamers who want access to regional sports networks like Bally Sports South (formerly Fox Sports South) are limited to DIRECTV STREAM’s $99 monthly package and Fubo to receive those channels.
+Otherwise, you may have to pay for Bally’s standalone streaming service to see games.
 We have some cost-saving advice for streamers looking for access to ballgames here.

 If news and sports mean very little to you, the $25 per month subscription from Philo offers a great value for some mainstream channels.